-Celebration Earth! is delighted to be joining an arts and sustainability celebration at and around St Alban’s cathedral on 19th September, subject to the COVID-19 situation.
+Sadly the Celebration Earth! festival of arts and sustainability at St Alban’s cathedral on 19th September, has been cancelled for COVID-19reasons.

 We are delighted to have introductions to the project in French, Spanish and Dutch and anticipate further documents in these languages soon.

 Contributions to the Loving Earth Project from around the world are welcome.
 If you would like to help with further translations, or to be a local/regional Loving Earth contact person, please get in touch.

 Starting on 27th May, Riverhouse Barn Arts Centre will be posting a series of online events to share our work -in -progress on Loving Earth Project textile panels.
 You may have started a panel, and need help or motivation to finish it,; you may not quite know where to start and would like to discuss; or you may have made one or two panels already and would enjoy sharing the process with others.
 All welcome!
 Come and meet each other, make new friends and explore what we can do both as textile artists and to care for the future of our fragile ecosystem, starting wherever we are.

 Lottie Percival, an artist who regularly runs workshops at Riverhouse Barn, and a Loving Earth Project facilitation will be there to help with suggestions or problems.